unl-nimbus-lab/pymavswarm/README.md

 ## Installation
 `pymavswarm` must currently be installed manually.
 To do so, refer to the steps below:
+1. Clone this repository
-1. Navigate to the `pymavswarm/` repository directory
+2. Navigate to the `pymavswarm/` repository directory
 ```bash
 cd path/to/pymavswarm/
 ```
-2. Install the `pymavswarm` Python package
+3. Install the `pymavswarm` Python package
 ```bash
 pip3 install .
 ```